wodo/django-ct/docs/index.rst

   producer()

-  SELECT DISTINCT ancestor
+  SELECT DISTINCT ancestor AS producer
   FROM ct
   WHERE length <> 0

   consumer()

-  SELECT DISTINCT descendant
+  SELECT DISTINCT descendant AS consumer
   FROM ct
   WHERE length <> 0